jma1ice/newsletterr/readme.md

 * Nixed the view buttons
 * Renamed 'ra' and 'recs' snap in block for clarity
 * Changed date on recently added to days since added
+* Added an HTML Block to text blocks for easy link adding
+* Graph overhaul - fixed fonts, sizing, and added date range graph is for to title

 ### v0.9.16